-MAF began flying in Liberia in 2015 and currently serve over 168 NGOs and mission groups working to bring hope to Liberia’s poorest, including those living in refugee camps along Liberia’s borders.
-In 2016 MAF flew to 15 different destinations with over 3,000 passengers.
+MAF currently serves over 168 NGOs and mission groups working to bring hope to Liberia’s poorest, including those living in refugee camps along Liberia’s borders.
+In 2017 MAF flew to 15 different destinations with over 3,000 passengers.
 Demand was such that regular shuttle flights were introduced to the south-east of the country to try and meet the need.

 A large number of airstrips in Liberia are debilitated and unused following the civil war, and one of MAF's priorities is to prepare and reopen as many as possible so that more communities can have a lifeline.

 NGOs who spent long hours and days travelling to reach remote locations have expressed renewed enthusiasm for an MAF programme in the country.

 A trip to Sinoe County in the south-east took us the whole day.
 If there had been an MAF plane, it would have just been one hour.

 It would have been so much easier if there was an MAF presence.
 Instead of spending much money and much time, we would spend less and do more.

 Pastor Peter Omowole, CAPRO’s Liberia Co-ordinator